jarviscanada/jarvis_data_eng_PranshuPatel/sql/README.md

 FROM cd.facilities
 WHERE facid IN (1, 5);
 ```
-#### Question: List members who joined after the start of September 2012
+#### Question 10: List members who joined after the start of September 2012

 How can you produce a list of members who joined after the start of
 September 2012?
 Return the memid, surname, firstname, and joindate